SpaceVim/SpaceVim/docs/_posts/2019-02-12-use-vim-as-a-perl-ide.md

 ### Enable language layer

-To add lua language support in SpaceVim, you need to enable the `lang#perl` layer.
+To add perl language support in SpaceVim, you need to enable the `lang#perl` layer.
 Press `SPC f v d` to open SpaceVim configuration file, and add following configuration:

 ```toml